 As I'm sure you are aware, trying to understand how the blockchain works is like trying to understand the science behind the universe – it’s confusing!
 Which is exactly why you’re here.

-In this blockchain tutorial, I will get to know what is blockchain from the basics, including the advantages of its technology and how the blockchain will benefit the way the world operates in the future.
+In this blockchain tutorial, you will get to know what is blockchain from the basics, including the advantages of its technology and how the blockchain will benefit the way the world operates in the future.

 There are two big “b” words in the blockchain industry.
 The first (yes, you’ve guessed it) is “Blockchain”, and the second is “Bitcoin”.
 Newbies will often confuse themselves by believing that these are the same thing, which they are not.